CBIIT/bento-files/README.md

 Following variable is only needed when AUTH_ENABLED is set to true
 - AUTH_URL : URL of bento-auth service
+- AUTHORIZATION_ENABLED: if set to "true" under AUTH_URL enabled, it will use a file acl as an additional authenticator.

   Following variables are only needed for specific source

 ### INDEXD
 - INDEXD_URL : URL of IndexD service